Impact of numerical-relativity waveform calibration on parametrized post-Einsteinian tests: Analysis and discussion

 with the one-sided noise power spectral density (PSD) $S_n(f)$.
 Here $\tilde{h}_1(f)$ is the Fourier transform of the time-domain signal $h_1(t)$, and the integration limits $[f_\mathrm{min} , f_\mathrm{max}]$ are defined by the detector bandwidth.

 This motivates a choice of detector network.
 We select the detector configuration anticipated for the fifth observing (O5) run.
-This comprises the two Advanced LIGO detectors~\cite{LIGOScientific:2014pky}, Hanford (H1) and Livingston (L1), and the Advanced Virgo~\cite{VIRGO:2014yos} detector (V1), each performing at design sensitivity\footnote{The PSD of each detector can be found at \url{https://dcc.ligo.org/public/0165/T2000012/002/AplusDesign.txt} and at \url{https://dcc.ligo.org/public/0165/T2000012/002/avirgo_O5high_NEW.txt}}~\cite{LIGO-T2000012}.
+This comprises the two Advanced LIGO detectors~\cite{LIGOScientific:2014pky}, Hanford (H1) and Livingston (L1), and the Advanced Virgo~\cite{VIRGO:2014yos} detector (V1), each performing at design sensitivity\footnote{The PSD of each detector can be found at \url{https://dcc.ligo.org/public/0165/T2000012/002/AplusDesign.txt} and at \url{https://dcc.ligo.org/public/0165/T2000012/002/avirgo_O5high_NEW.txt}.}~\cite{LIGO-T2000012}.
+Although KAGRA is also expected to join the O5 detector network, we do not include it here because its additional SNR contribution is expected to be modest relative to H1, L1, and V1, and its main benefits for parameter estimation are not central to the present study.
 For a three-detector network generating multiple data streams $d = \lbrace d_D\rbrace_{D\in\{\mathrm{H1},\mathrm{L1},\mathrm{V1}\}}$, the overall likelihood factorizes as a product of the single-detector Whittle likelihoods,

 where $\langle \cdot | \cdot \rangle_D$ is defined in Eq.~\eqref{eq:inner-product} evaluated using the PSD appropriate to detector $D$.
 Each detector contributes with an optimal, matched-filter SNR,

 and these combine in quadrature to give the cumulative optimal network SNR,